RHsyseng/container-rhel-examples/starter-arbitrary-uid/help.md

-% STARTER (1) Container Image Pages
+% starter-arbitrary-uid (1) Container Image Pages
 % Tommy Hughes
 % October 13, 2016

 # NAME
-starter \- starter container image
+starter-arbitrary-uid \- starter-arbitrary-uid container image

 # DESCRIPTION
-The starter image provides an example of how a RHEL-based image build could start.
+The starter-arbitrary-uid image provides an example of how a RHEL-based image build could start.

-The starter image is designed to be run by the atomic command with one of these options:
+The starter-arbitrary-uid image is designed to be run by the atomic command with one of these options:

 `run`